AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/create-user.md

 ## Resend the Invitation

-If you need to resend the invitation to the new user, on the [login page](https://dashboard.rjmetrics.com), click the **Forgot?** link, enter the new user's email address, and click the **Reset Password** button.
+If you need to resend the invitation to the new user, on the [login page](https://dashboard.rjmetrics.com), click the **Forgot?** link, enter the new user's email address, and click **Reset Password**.
 This will resend the invitation and allow the user to log in.

 >[!IMPORTANT]
 >